Cong Thanh Bui (James)

 The application of interim urgent measures is necessary when parties need to protect their rights and cannot wait until the final decision of the arbitrator to resolve the dispute.
 It is a way to protect the requesting party’s rights and prevent unnecessary damage.
 This measure also helps to ensure fairness in resolving commercial disputes.
 However, the application of interim urgent measures must comply with legal provisions to avoid misuse and unintended consequences.
-In Vietnam, interim urgent measures in commercial arbitration are regulated by the Law on Commercial Arbitration 2010.
+The Law on Commercial Arbitration 2010 regulates interim urgent measures in commercial arbitration in Vietnam.

 1. Interim urgent measure